 There is a large body of evidence (pdf) that shows how wide differentials in income harm economy, business and society.
 It appears that rising income inequality also complicates political decision-making and causes social conflict, because policies based on the “average person” are more likely to unfairly favour some people and unfairly punish others.

 Unless policymakers take steps to reduce gaps in income, they will be faced with the policy dilemmas of a divided society.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.